openstack/pbr/doc/source/index.rst

         etc/init =
             pbr.packaging.conf
             pbr.version.conf

     [entry_points]
     console_scripts =
         pbr = pbr.cmd:main
     pbr.config.drivers =
         plain = pbr.cfg.driver:Plain

-pbr provides its own section in these documents, ostensibly called `pbr`.
+pbr provides its own section in these documents, ostensibly called `pbr`, and provides a custom version of Sphinx's `build_sphinx` section.
 Most other sections are provided by setuptools and may influence either the build itself or the output of various `setuptools commands`__.
-The remaining sections are provided by libraries that provide setuptools extensions, such as `extract_mesages` (provided by `Babel`__) or `sphinx_build` (provided by `Sphinx`__).
+The remaining sections are provided by libraries that provide setuptools extensions, such as `extract_mesages` (provided by `Babel`__).
 Some of these are described below.

 __ https://setuptools.readthedocs.io/en/latest/setuptools.html#command-reference
 __ http://babel.pocoo.org/en/latest/setup.html